alex05447/miniconfig/README.md

 - If "lua" feature is enabled (it is by default), [`rlua`](https://crates.io/crates/rlua) and [`rlua_ext`](https://github.com/alex05447/rlua_ext) as a path dependency (TODO - github dependency?).

+- If "ini" feature is enabled, [`bitflags`](https://crates.io/crates/bitflags) for INI parser options.

 ## Problems / missing features

 Despite the fact that all configs implement a common interface, it is currently impossible to implement a Rust trait to encapsulate that